CatTanker/cnc_map_tool_guide/linux_guide.md

 **FA2SP with a Dark Theme**
 --
 A Word of warning: there are a LOT of windows themes out there, i tried a few on my previous install and some seemed to work but most were a little dodgy (Some panels didn't change, some didn't sit nicely, some were too sharp....).
-You can changethemes using winecfg through the terminal (better yet through a wineprefix)
+You can change themes using winecfg through the terminal (better yet through a wineprefix) I believe this *only works* on recently patched Fa2s, using https://github.com/secsome/FA2sp, *but i have not tested on older editors* ///CHECK END OF DOCUMENT
-This *only works* on recent patched Fa2s, using https://github.com/secsome/FA2sp Mentalk Omega 3.3.6, RR 2.2.13 and any mod which has not been updated since 2020 will not have this patch.
+Mental Omega 3.3.6, RR 2.2.13 and any mod which has not been updated since 2020 will not have this patch.
 I found this gist (below) which on my system seems to provide a fully functioning dark theme based on Breeze, guidance for usage is included.
-As i run KDE Plasma this worked fairly well for me.
+As i run KDE Plasma this worked fairly well for me, matching the theme i used.
 Gist:   https://gist.github.com/Zeinok/ceaf6ff204792dde0ae31e0199d89398
 ![Breeze Theme Screenshot](/Assets/breeze_fa2.png)
+I seem to recall https://www.reddit.com/r/linux_gaming/comments/n8hf6v/make_wine_look_like_windows_10/ working as well, but this was a while back and i am unable to confirm so.

 *Winetricks instructions:* Intended for usage on the Dotnet 7+ client, but should work on the older client.